SakshiJ29/sql-retail-sale-analysis/README.md

 ## 🚀 Conclusion

-This project demonstrates a complete SQL workflow — from dataset creation to business analysis — making it ideal for portfolio presentation and interview discussions.
+This project demonstrates a complete SQL workflow — from dataset creation to business analysis.